PhilParisi/ubloxGPS/README.md

 3. ctrl+c to stop the python logging script

 Note you are actually using a GPS now, so you may need a proper GPS signal (i.e. outdoors will be better).

+### IRES_GPSlogger.ino with IRES_GPSlogger.py
+Do not run this until you have successfully run the Example1_GetPositionAccuracy.ino/.py.
+That is the 'out of the box' pre-fab code that works and should be your starting point to get the system setup and logging.
+We wrote the .py file but the .ino came straight from uBlox.

+These scripts are a modified version of the Example1_GetPosition Accuracy scripts to achieve our preferred data flow and processing approach.